Achievable logoAchievable logo

 1. Define variables and draw a diagram if needed.

-Rewrite the given information and target in mathematical terms.
-Choose variables that are easy to keep track of.
+Rewrite the given information and the quantity you’re asked to find in mathematical terms.
+Choose variable names that are easy to track.

-For example, if given “the height is increasing at a rate of 2 inches per second,” express this as
+For example, if you’re told “the height is increasing at a rate of 2 inches per second,” write

 dtdh=2 in/s

-where h is the height and t is time.
+where h is height and t is time.

 AP tip: